 Be aware of floor microphones, cables, speakers, curtains, screens, etc. If you break a piece of equipment, deface the facilities, or cause any other damages, then you will pay to replace what you damaged.
 No exceptions.

 Cosplay Coordinators or the Stage Manager has the right to cancel your performance at any time for any reason.

 Participants will electronically submit a Cosplay Registration Form.
 Once a form is received, an email will be sent with a link to available appointment times.
 After an appointment time has been selected and confirmed, a final email confirming the date, time, and Registration ID will be sent.

-- Craftsmanship and Performance appointments will be scheduled on Friday (TBA) and Saturday (TBA).
+- Craftsmanship and Performance appointments will be scheduled on Friday and Saturday.

 - Craftsmanship Individual entries will have a 5 minute judging period.